osaisacson/ilskan/README.md

 heroku login
 ```

-Check all are prerequisites are good and well:
+Check all our prerequisites are good and well:
 ```
 git --version
 node --version